 Riksbank Governor Erik Thedéen describes it as trade conflicts and a turbulent world having created a "wet blanket" over the Swedish economy.

-The whole situation means that there is every reason to be vigilant, he says.
+The entire situation means that there is every reason to be vigilant.

-The Swedish economy has not taken off due to the uncertainty in the world, as the Swedish Central Bank has counted on.
-Therefore, the central bank is lowering its forecast for growth this year from 1.9 percent to 1.2 percent.
+The Swedish economy has not taken off due to the uncertainty in the world around us, as the Swedish Central Bank has counted on.
+Therefore, the forecast for growth this year is being lowered from 1.9 percent to 1.2 percent.

 But not everything is pitch black.
 According to Thedéen, there are "pretty good conditions for a stronger economy".